 Product design, user experience, brand design, research, leadership

-Brabble was the very definition of #startuplife, I was brought on as employee number eight at the end of 2012, and the center of our world was in three tiny offices on a shared workspace floor in the Time-Life Building at Rockefeller Center west.
+Brabble was the very definition of #startuplife — I was brought on as employee number eight at the end of 2012 and the center of our world was six desks on a shared workspace floor in the Time-Life Building at Rockefeller Center west.

-Among other thinking, we thought that shared content needed to be truly multimedia — voice, video, photo, and text — and that users should be able to use voice, video, photo, and text content to respond to any post.
-Remember the time, 2012 to 2013: this was during the meteoric rise of social media darlings Socialcam, Viddy, Snapchat, and Pinterest as well as the purchase of Vine by Twitter, Instagram by Facebook, and Socialcam by Autodesk.
+Our thesis was that content needed to be truly multimedia — voice, video, photo, and text — and that users should be able to use all modes to respond to any post.
+Remember the time, 2012 to 2013: this was during the meteoric rise of social media darlings Viddy, Snapchat, and Pinterest as well as the acquisition of Vine by Twitter, Instagram by Facebook, and Socialcam by Autodesk.

 For 10 months, my team and I built: